 If you enjoy this blog, and find it useful, there’s an easy way for you to find out when I blog again.
 Just sign up (in the right-hand column) and you’ll receive an email to tell you.
 “Simples!”, as the meerkats say.

 What is a loanword?
 It sort of does what it says on the tin.
-It is a word one language loans or lends to another (though the lender doesn’t usually get it back, and no interest is paid).
+It is a word one language loans or lends to another (though the lender doesn’t usually get it back, and no interest is paid, boom boom).
 And the word loanword is itself a loan translation, purloined from German Lehnwort.
 (Actually, the term ‘loanword’ is not quite as straightforward as that, but for the moment, let’s keep things simple, eh?)

 English is full of loanwords, as are most, if not all, European languages.

-Our alligator combines the Spanish word for “lizard” lagarto, and the Spanish definite article el “the”.
-So, if you run the two together you get elligarto, which eventually was standardized as alligator, though previously spelt in at least a dozen different ways.
+Our alligator combines the Spanish word for ‘lizard’, lagarto, and the Spanish definite article, el ‘the’.
+So, if you run the two together you get elligarto, which eventually was standardized as alligator, though spelt in at least a dozen different ways before standardization.

 The word first appeared in its Spanish form lagarto in translations into English in the second half of the 16th century.
-It made an early appearance in Romeo and Juliet, when Romeo is describing an impecunious apothecary’s shop:
+It made one of its early appearances in Romeo and Juliet, when Romeo is describing an impecunious apothecary’s shop: